CBEP-SoCB/Beaches_Bacteria_sum/Analysis/beaches_analysis.md

 the only reasonable choice (?) for a GLM is likely the inverse Gaussian family.

+We look at a log-transformed version of the data.

 ``` r
 tmp <- beach_data%>%
   filter(! is.na(Bacteria)) %>%